A dynamically-resizable vector with fixed capacity and embedded storage (revision 3)

 Effects: If

-elements from the sequence.
-Otherwise, appendssz - size()
+sz < size(), erases the lastsize() - szelements from the sequence.
+Otherwise, appendssz - size()default-constructed elements.Mandates:

 constexpr void resize(size_type sz, const value_type& c);